 Annor walked down the stairs of the granite-gray polished shrine.
 The downward steps were a long and toiling path, crumbling underneath the man's feet.
 Years of negligence had ground the paved stone to little more than a rubbled slope.

-the steps are so weathered for such a quaint shrine
+Strange, the man mused, the steps are so weathered for such a quaint shrine.

 He quickened his pace, praying he would make it to the forest before the rain fell.
 The woods would not give much cover, but they were certainly better than the alternative.

 His wishes did nothing to stop the downpour.
 His shoulders, however, remained decidedly dry.

 “Evening, mister.”
 A young girl who could have been no older than twenty-five twirled her purple parasol in the rain.
 Her teal hair was reminiscent of the noon sky on a clear day, her azure eyes even more so.
 “You shouldn't be out here so late in the day.
 A youkai might come and eat you up, no?”

 “I should say the same to you.
 I've passed through this road far more than you'd know.”
 Curious was Annor, looking into the deep maroon eyes of the young girl.
 Or were they crimson?

 “You're right.
 However...”
 The girl giggled, delighted by no fathomable cause.
 “You have only the clothes on your back.
 I have an umbrella.”